deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

 Simulation
 ----------

-Now we create an instance of the simulator object, which holds a list of our three spin systems and a list of our two methods.
-Finally, we run the simulation.
+Next, we create an instance of the simulator object with the list of our three spin systems and the list of our two methods, and run the simulation.

 .. plot::
     :context: close-figs

-    spin_systems = [isotopomer1, isotopomer2, isotopomer3]
+    sim = Simulator(
-    methods = [method_H, method_C]
+        spin_systems=[isotopomer1, isotopomer2, isotopomer3],
-    sim = Simulator(spin_systems=spin_systems, methods=methods)
+        methods=[method_H, method_C])
     sim.run()

 Signal Processing
 -----------------

-Let's set up our post-simulation processing.
-We apply 1 Hz and 20 Hz of exponential line broadening to the proton and carbon spectra, respectively.
+Before plotting the spectra, let's add some line broadening to the resonances.
+For this, we create a SignalProcessor object initialized with a list of operations that gives a convolution with a Lorentizan line shape.
+For the :math:`^{1}\text{H}` spectrum, we create a SignalProcessor object with an exponential apodization that gives a full-width-half-maximum (FWHM) of 1 Hz, while for the :math:`^{13}\text{C}` spectrum  we create an otherwise identical SignalProcessor object that gives a FWHM of 20 Hz.

 .. plot::
     :context: close-figs